 Alternatives to lifetime pet insurance

-- Accident only pet insurance - the most basic pet insurance policy as it only covers your pet for accidental injuries.
+Accident-only pet insurance is the most basic pet insurance policy as it only covers your pet for accidental injuries.
 Your pet is not covered if it develops an illness.
+For more information read our article 'Accident-only pet insurance explained'.